Co-operation relations between Portugal and other countries

 Co-operation in Numbers

-Central and South America received 17% of the aid, mainly through cooperation with Brazil, Venezuela, Cuba, Argentina (Education and Culture sectors), and Colombia (through the Participation in the UN mission for monitoring of the cease-fire agreement in the country and through the EU Trust Fund in support of Colombia's post-conflict peace building efforts).
-Developing countries in Europe benefited from 1,2% of bilateral ODA, with Kosovo (Portuguese participation in peacekeeping missions) and Serbia and Montenegro (Education and Culture sectors) being the main destinations.
+Central and South America received 17,5% of aid, essentially through cooperation with Brazil, Venezuela, Cuba and Argentina (Education and Culture sectors), and Colombia (through participation in the UN Verification Mission of the Ceasefire Agreement in the country, the EU Fund for the Peace Process and the support for Rural Development for the production and marketing of cocoa).
+The developing countries in Europe benefited from 0,5% of bilateral ODA, with Kosovo (Portuguese participation in peacekeeping missions) and Serbia and Montenegro (Education and Culture) the main destinations.